luRaichu/recsbr/README.md

 ## Licensing

 Being a decompilation, the majority of the code in this project belongs to Daisuke "Pixel" Amaya - not us.
-We've yet to agree on a licence for our own code.
+This repository is licensed under The GNU General Public License v3.0.
+I haven't read all of it, so hopefully I'm not doing something ridiculous by licensing code I don't own.